axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 accordingly.

 .. warning::
-   Don’t confuse the process search with the global |axon-ivy| Portal search which you find in the header area of the Portal.
+   Don’t confuse the process search with the global Axon Ivy Portal search which you find in the header area of the Portal.

 To start a new instance of a process, select the process in the list.
 We call